pepopowitz/your-first-react-app-exercises/exercise-1/README.md

 # Exercise 1
 ## Modern JavaScript: Modules

 This exercise introduces you to the module import & export features utilized in modern JavaScript applications.

+The instructor will lead you through some code examples.
+Follow along!

 ### Setup